A reader asked if it is OK to reduce your debt management payments when you need to?

 It’s important to set your DMP payment at a level you can manage.
 If your income has become more erratic, talk to your DMP firm about how this can be done.

-The not so good news – your DMP will take longer
+The not-so-good news – your DMP will take longer

 Although you can reduce the amount you pay, this is a sign that your DMP is not going as well as you had hoped and it will take longer until your debts are cleared.